timurrrr/86buttdrop/README.md

 In particular, I'd like to call out that I make no warranties about the work, and disclaim liability for all uses of the work, to the fullest extent permitted by applicable law.\
 **I'm not a mechanical engineer, I'm practically just a random dude on the internet.
 While I tried my best, I can't make any promises about the safety/strength/etc. of this design.
+No crash testing or finite element analysis has been performed for this kit.
 Use at your own risk!**

 ## Support the project